Banking Consultant & Banking Industry Standard Procedures, et al., Expert Witness

 1986 - Present: Banking, Management & Economic Consultant, Woodstock, GA.

-?
-Expert Witness engagements nationwide for 74 of the country’s top 400 law firms and hundreds of others representing plaintiffs and defendants nationwide and covering all areas of banking, mortgage banking, attorney check scams, business valuation, intellectual property valuation, securities, investments, economics, economic damages, trusts & estates, residential and commercial real estate, credit card operations and merchant issues, FACTA cases, check and credit card fraud, identity theft, funds transfers, international matters, leasing, bankruptcy preference, management, credit, finance, and general business.
-Over 660 cases, 170 testimonies.
+- Expert Witness engagements nationwide for 78 of the country's top 400 law firms and hundreds of others representing plaintiffs and defendants nationwide and covering all areas of banking, mortgage banking, attorney check scams, business valuation, intellectual property valuation, securities, investments, economics, economic damages, trusts & estates, residential and commercial real estate, credit card operations and merchant issues, FACTA cases, check and credit card fraud, identity theft, funds transfers, international matters, leasing, bankruptcy preference, management, credit, finance, and general business.
+712 cases, 179 testimonies.

 1985 - 1986: Executive Vice President, Manager of Lending & Mortgage Banking, Board of Directors Member, Home Savings (now Citigroup), Houston, TX.
 Number Two Executive.
 Also involved in investments, deposit activities, and credit cards.
 Officer of several subsidiary companies.
 Member of Loan Committee, Executive Committee, Audit Committee, et al. Restructured the management responsibilities of several departments, increasing production, efficiency, and staff utilization.
 Completed a $118 million (2015 USD) Collateralized Mortgage Obligation loan securitization transaction through Salomon Bros.
 Improved profits and reduced delinquencies.